 18. Adham Dannaway

-Adham uses a simple minimalistic kind of design layout.
+Adham uses a simple minimalistic kind of design layout, like other successful about me pages do.
 The key thing, he adds his short intro, photos of his workspace, lake of his city, him working out in the garden — this just adds more depth to his simple about me page.

 The rest of the page also has a complete story and achievements.
-He adds random fun facts and fun skills to shape the quick-witted personality of his website.
+He adds random fun facts and fun skills to shape the quick-witted personality of his website, a quality often seen in great about me examples for website.

 19. Tracie Fobes